-Castile soap, the environmentally sound household cleaning choice the world over for savvy green people.
+Castile soap, the environmentally sound, plant-based body and household cleaning choice for savvy green people.
 But what exactly is it and what makes this soap so truly versatile?

 Castile soap, named after the Castile region of Spain where it originates from, was soap made by mixing lye and olive oil to make a hard-set cleansing bar.
 Castile soap is today known as an all-natural vegetable-oil-based soap made using either olive, coconut or hemp oils or other oils like almond, avocado and walnut.